gsmfnc/StaRS2D_course/lesson_01_basic_control/lesson_01_basic_control.md

 # Your first flight controller design

-Since we have a simulator at out disposal, we will design our first flight controller by slowly building up pieces and seeing how the simulation goes.
+Since we have a simulator at our disposal, we will design our first flight controller by slowly building up pieces and seeing how the simulation goes.

-To begin with, we will set a thrust command of $0.5$ (i.e. we add `cmd.setThrustCommand(0.5)` in the draw() function), that we know being sufficient to "defeat" gravity when Starship is perfectly perpendicular to the ground.
+To begin with, we will set a thrust command of $0.5$ (i.e., we add `cmd.setThrustCommand(0.5)` in the draw() function), which we know is sufficient to "defeat" gravity when Starship is perfectly perpendicular to the ground.
 Then, since we need to move towards the re-entry tower, we need to push Starship to its left.
-To do so, we can give a thrust angle command of, e.g., $-2$ degrees, making Starship rotate counter clockwise.
+To do so, we can give a thrust angle command of, e.g., $-2$ degrees, making Starship rotate counterclockwise.
-The overall script will look like as in the following image.
+The overall script will look as in the following image.
 Note that in order to actually give the thrust commands, we need to call `env.updateStarship(cmd)` at the end of the draw() function.